 In 1937 the American National Retail Jeweler Association issued a more comprehensive list which associated a material for each Anniversary year up to the 15th Anniversary and then each fifth year after that up to the 60th Anniversary.

-Additional lists are issued from time to time however the one quoted above is more or less the de-facto list for the Traditional names of Wedding Anniversaries.
+Additional lists are issued from time to time however the one quoted below is more or less the de-facto list for the Traditional names of Wedding Anniversaries.

 References: